-The Margaret River region is in the south west corner of Western Australia, an easy three hour drive from Perth.
-You may think its 200 plus wineries and growing beer industry makes it the prefect adult destination but the truth is, it’s an awesome place for a family holiday too.
+The Margaret River region is in the south west corner of Western Australia, an easy three-hour drive from Perth.
+You may think its 200 plus wineries and growing beer industry makes it the perfect adult destination but the truth is, it’s an awesome place for a family holiday too.

 Here are seven reasons to make Australia’s Margaret River region your next family vacation.

 Life’s a beach

 You can’t visit Australia without spending at least one day at the beach.
 The Margaret River coastline runs from Augusta to Busselton with countless beautiful beaches along the way.
 The Busselton foreshore is its own playground from December to Easter when the weather is at its best in the south west.
 Play on the inflatable water park for as long as you want for one price or rent a paddle boat (complete with slide), SUP board or a clear double kayak to explore.